 I know it does for me.

-There’s some magical about trips home but there’s also something terrifying about spending time with family that isn’t 100% affirming.
+There’s something magical about trips home but there’s also something terrifying about spending time with family that isn’t 100% affirming.
 For me, my family is supportive but I have a rocky relationship with my boyfriend’s family who aren’t all affirming.

 That’s why we put together an LGBTQ Christian Guide to Self Care … so that no matter why you need the tools to take care of yourself, you’ve got ‘em.